Published on May 28, 2017 6:06 PM by dbo.

 Selected by Saskatchewan Roughriders in the 5th round (38th overall) of the 1986 CFL College Draft.
 Traded to Winnipeg Blue Bombers in June, 1987.
 Released by Winnipeg in July, 1987 and returned to the Richmond Raiders (Jr.) for a year.
 Signed with Saskatchewan in March, 1988.

-I think the following error is clear:
+I think the following errors are clear:

 There are a lot of discrepancies in the facts.
 Questions remain to be answered to clarify these facts and eliminate the potential ambiguity.